 Support of custom capabilities and cloud services (BrowserStack, SauceLabs etc.) #379

-Beginning from 2.4 System properties prefixed with
+Starting from 4.2 System properties prefixed with

 capabilities.* automatically processed by